equivalent/scrapbook2/archive/blogs/2016-01-10-build-or-not-to-build-docker-images-in-the-cloud.md

 Me on my laptop or hosted build tool ?

-Letting hosted container service (or custom build machines) to build your images make perfect sence.
+Letting hosted container service (or custom build machines) to build your images make perfect sense.
-The setup is the same for everyone, junior developers don't have to care about advanced Docker topics, when you have slow internet conection from where you work it's a life saver,...
+The setup is the same for everyone, junior developers don't have to care about advanced Docker topics, when you have slow internet connection from where you work it's a life saver,...

 But if you are not building your production Docker images on your laptop how do you know if they work before you push them live?
-Of course that's why we have different environment servers like Staging, or QA where we push the image before release, or we can just build them remotly and just pull them to our laptops, but that's not really my point.
+Of course that's why we have different environment servers like Staging, or QA where we push the image before release, or we can just build them remotely and just pull them to our laptops, but that's not really my point.

 I'm still new to Docker (well I think we all are as it's relatively new